Beauty and the Beast (Dexter): Plot

 Dexter (Michael C. Hall) takes the woman (Julia Stiles) to Boyd Fowler's killing room to tend to her wounds.
 When he is called to investigate the murders at La Botanica, he uses the opportunity to take a DNA sample to identify the woman.
 Her name is Lumen Pierce, who has no criminal records nor was ever reported missing.

 Dexter provides Lumen with medicine he stole from the station, although he cannot let her leave after she witnessed him killing Boyd Fowler.
 When he returns to his apartment, Sonya (Maria Doyle Kennedy) quits as Harrison's babysitter as she feels he is not honest over his late arrivals.
 Dexter visits her, convincing her in returning.
-LaGuerta (Lauren Vélez) forces Angel (David Zayas) to apologizes to the officer he assaulted, as he could face charges.
+LaGuerta (Lauren Vélez) forces Angel (David Zayas) to apologize to the officer he assaulted, as he could face charges.
 Angel reluctantly agrees, and the officer discards the charges.
 However, McCourt (Raphael Sbarge) is not finished with the investigation, as he is still willing to press charges for attacking an officer.
 He then talks with LaGuerta over the fight, which started when the officer disrespected her.

 Despite being told by the FBI that he cannot contact the Mitchell family, Quinn (Desmond Harrington) nevertheless follows an agent to their new house in witness protection.
 Noticing Jonah (Brando Eaton) leaving with FBI Agents, Quinn follows them to a convenience store.
 Quinn approaches Jonah with a photo of Dexter to see if he can identify him as Kyle Butler, but he does not answer.
 Suddenly, the FBI intercepts him and arrests him.
 Quinn is subsequently released, but is angrily reprimanded by LaGuerta for not following her orders to stop.
 Upset that he believes Dexter to be Kyle Butler, she places him on unpaid leave.

 Miami Metro find a prime suspect named Carlos Fuentes (Joseph Julian Soria) and raid his house.
 Carlos slices a hostage's throat, allowing him to escape and disturbing Debra (Jennifer Carpenter).
 When Dexter returns to the hideout, Lumen attacks him and escapes, managing to get a car to stop.
 However, she is traumatized when she sees the male passengers, allowing Dexter to capture her again.
 To show she can trust him, he takes her to the marsh where other women were placed on barrels.
 He then allows her to injure him with a knife, earning her trust.
 As she tends his wound, Lumen reveals that there were other men besides Boyd who raped her and the other women.